mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 and carry a variety of tools but must also fit into an environment built for humans and crawl into tight spaces.
-While the Aslan version of this robot is larger than a human, it is not suitable for use on human- designed ships.
+While the Aslan version of this robot is larger than a human, it is not suitable for use on human-designed ships.
 Therefore, StarTek is Size 5 with 16 Base Slots and 20 Base Hits.
 A Size 5 chassis has a basic cost of Cr1000 and has no size-related traits.
 The designer envisions the robot as a broad-shouldered